BenjaFriend/blender-quick-export/README.md

 # blender-quick-export
 This will be a script that will take a directory of blender files, and export them as FBX files.
+It takes a `-o` argument for where to output the file.
+If left blank the default is the current directory.

 ## `quickexport.py`